Skip to main content

 Your body operates as a finely tuned internal wellness program, a system of communication and response orchestrated largely by your endocrine network.
 When you feel a persistent disconnect between your efforts to be healthy and the results you experience ∞ the fatigue that lingers, the subtle shift in your body’s composition, the fog that clouds your thinking ∞ you are receiving direct feedback from this system.

-The conversation about the U.S. Equal Employment Opportunity Commission’s (EEOC) de minimis rule, as it pertains to programs, opens a unique portal into understanding this internal landscape.
+The conversation about the U.S. Equal Employment Opportunity Commission’s (EEOC) de minimis rule, as it pertains to health-contingent wellness programs, opens a unique portal into understanding this internal landscape.
 The rule governs the value of incentives employers can offer for participation in these programs, effectively limiting them to small, token rewards like a water bottle or a minor gift card.

 This legal framework compels us to look beyond external motivations.
 If a significant financial reward is no longer the primary driver for engaging with a wellness program, what remains?
 The answer is the pursuit of genuine, tangible results.
 The rule inadvertently shifts the focus from programs that merely check a box to programs that must deliver profound, intrinsic value.